How to Write Software Documentation in 7 Simple Steps

 - References (if applicable)

-At the end of the day, you know your audience better than anyone.
+You know your audience better than anyone.
 Include anything else in your outline that might help.

 Structure the information in the most helpful way.
 You may need the assistance of a graphic designer.